Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

 \subsection{Embedded performance assessment}

-The software \textbf{F}ree \textbf{S}urface \textbf{3D} was originally developed by \citet{PhD_2004_Rieber} for the direct numerical simulation of incompressible two-phase flows with sharp interfaces $\iface(t)$.
-Among the applications of FS3D are, e.g., freely rising droplets \cite{JFM_2015_dbob}, binary droplet collision \cite{PF_2012_dnso,CIT_2012_dnsb,JFM_2016_nsoh,AM_2019_ttps}, falling films \cite{IJMF_2012_iost} and thermocapillary flows \cite{IJMF_2015_dnso}; the interested reader may also consider the comprehensive overview of \citet{EISENSCHMIDT2016}.
+The software FS3D was originally developed by \citet{PhD_2004_Rieber} for the Direct Numerical Simulation (DNS) of incompressible two-phase flows with sharp interfaces.
+Among the applications of FS3D are, e.g., freely rising droplets \cite{JFM_2015_dbob}, binary droplet collision~\cite{PF_2012_dnso,CIT_2012_dnsb,JFM_2016_nsoh,AM_2019_ttps}, falling films~\cite{IJMF_2012_iost} and thermocapillary flows~\cite{IJMF_2015_dnso}; the interested reader may also consider the comprehensive overview of \citet{EISENSCHMIDT2016}.
 FS3D employs a time-explicit finite volume approach on a \textsc{Cartesian} mesh with a staggered arrangement of variables \cite{PF_1965_ncot} to numerically solve a one-field formulation of the \textsc{Navier-Stokes} equations.
-The interface $\iface$ is captured by the Volume-of-Fluid (VOF) approach of \citet{HIRT1981}, where the volume fraction $\alpha(t,\vx)$ encodes the belonging of a spatial point $\vx$ to the phases $\Omega^\pm(t)$.
+The interface is captured by the VoF approach of \citet{HIRT1981}, where the volume fraction $\alpha_i(t,\vx)$ encodes the belonging of a spatial point $\vx$ to the phases $\Omega_i^\pm(t)$.
 The numerical treatment of rigid bodies was incorporated by \citet{RAUSCHENBERGER2015} in terms of an \textsc{Eulerian} framework.
-Its dimensionally split transport \cite{STRANG1968} resorts to the \textbf{P}iecewise \textbf{L}inear \textbf{I}nterface \textbf{C}alculation (PLIC) method of \citet{Youngs1982}, whose extension to three phases was introduced by \citet{POTYKA2021}.
+Its dimensionally split transport \cite{STRANG1968} resorts to the PLIC method of \citet{Youngs1982}.
+An extension of the PLIC normal orientation algorithm to three phases similar to the well-known LVIRA method with additionally accounting for some peculiarities close to the contact line was introduced into FS3D based on the method of \citet{JCP_2016_atdv}.
+This three-phase normal orientation strategy was combined with the here presented PLIC positioning method in the multi-phase simulation code FS3D.
 The cuboidal domain $\Omega=\Omega^+\fof{t}\cup\Omega^-\fof{t}\cup\iface\fof{t}$ is decomposed into $N_{i}\times N_{j}\times N_{k}$ fixed control cubic volumes $\Omega_{ijk}$ of size $\Delta x^3$, which are equally distributed among $P_{i}\times P_{j}\times P_{k}$ processors.
-Additional ghost control volumes at the interior (i.e., between processors) and exterior domain boundaries allow for a convenient integration of the boundary conditions into the discretization schemes.
+Additional ghost control volumes at the interior (between processors) and exterior domain boundaries allow for a convenient integration of the boundary conditions into the discretization schemes. \textbf{M}essage \textbf{P}assing \textbf{I}nterface (MPI) is used for the exchange of information between processors, each associated with an MPI process.
 While this strategy greatly advantages the iterative multi-grid approach applied to solve the pressure projection, it may result in an uneven distribution of interface cells, which translates to load imbalances among the processes.
-As we shall see below, this effect becomes especially pronounced for capillary flows, where the approximative reconstruction of the interface substantially contributes to the overall computation time \cite{POTYKA2021}.
-In order to examine the performance of the proposed positioning algorithm, we consider a collision of a solid sphere (subscript s) and a liquid droplet (subscript d) in ambient gas (subscript g); cf.~\reffig{FS3Dsetup} for a sketch of the setup and the material parameters.
+As the three-phase contact line is of codimension two in a three-dimensional space, the number of processes containing three-phase cells does not scale with increasing even decomposition among more MPI-processes.
+Although also the three-phase cells are distributed among more processes, then even more processes have to wait for the completion of the three-phase positioning.
+Our new fast algorithm ensures that this idling time becomes insignificant compared to the overall runtime.
+Along with the runtime also the power consumption of the processors for a three-phase simulation reduces significantly.